1:1 Technology FAQ

 iPad deployment and student training will be provided in late August 2015, before the school year begins.
 Multiple training dates will be available to accommodate schedules and allow for some flexibility.

 What about iPad accessories and cases?

-Students will be required to provide an approved case for their iPad.
+Students will be required to provide a case for their Generation 6 iPad.

 What happens if the iPad is broken, lost, or stolen?